lmb-freiburg/freihand/README.md

 In order to ensure a fair and consistent protocol, evaluation of your algorithm on FreiHAND is handled through Codalab.

-1. Modify `pred.py` to use your method for making shape prediction.
+1. Make predictions for the evaluation dataset.
 The code provided here predicts zeros for all joints and vertices.
     ```
     python pred.py ${DB_PATH}
     ```